 Deepgram’s Encoding feature allows you to you to specify the expected encoding of your submitted audio.
-This feature is only required when raw, headerless audio packets are sent to the streaming service.
+This feature is required when raw, headerless audio packets are sent to the streaming service.
 If containerized audio packets are sent to the streaming service, this feature should not be used.

 Some examples of use cases for Encoding include:

 - Customers who need to stream raw audio data.

 To enable Encoding, when you call Deepgram’s API, add an

 encoding parameter in the query string and set it to the audio coding algorithm of your submitted audio:

 linear16: 16-bit, little endian, signed PCM WAV data

 mulaw: mu-law encoded WAV data

 amr-wb: Adaptive Multi-rate (AMR) wideband codec

 opus: Ogg Opus